canonical/network-manager-snap/docs/snap/reference/snap-configuration/wowlan.md

 *Available since:* 1.2.2-11

-Wake on WLAN (called WoWLAN in the following) is a feature which allows a device to be woken up from standby power states to faciliate device management.
+Wake on WLAN (called WoWLAN in the following) is a feature which allows a device to be woken up from standby power states to facilitate device management.
 It is based on the well well-established standard for Wake on LAN.
 The functionality is not entirely equivalent to Wake on LAN and there are some limitations.